nkdAgility/NKDAgility.com/site/content/resources/blog/2008/2008-08-28-compatibility-view-in-ie8/index.md

 resourceType: blog
 slug: compatibility-view-in-ie8
 aliases:
   - /blog/compatibility-view-in-ie8
 tags:
   - ie8
   - off-topic
   - tools
-coverImage: nakedalm-logo-128-link-2-2.png
+preview: nakedalm-logo-128-link-2-2.png
 ---

 If you were worried about your pages viewing correctly in IE8 Beta 1 you had to restart your browser to enable "IE7 Compatibility mode".
 Now it is easy: